qvest-digital/VerA.web/README.md

     SLAPD_ADDITIONAL_MODULES

-which can hold comma-separated enties.
-It will try to run `.ldif` files with a corresponsing name from the `module` directory.
-Currently only `memberof` is avaliable.
+which can hold comma-separated entries.
+It will try to run `.ldif` files with a corresponding name from the `module` directory.
+Currently only `memberof` is available.

+A container could be initialized with data files that are stored in volume `/bootstrap/data` and configured with an optional environment variable called

+    SLAPD_BOOTSTRAP_DATA_FILES

+which can hold comma-separated entries.
+It will try to run `.ldif` files with a corresponding name from `/bootstrap/data` directory.

-After the first start of the image (and the initial configuration), these envirnonment variables are not evaluated anymore.
+After the first start of the image (and the initial configuration), these environment variables are not evaluated anymore.

 Data persistence
 ----------------

-The image exposes two directories (`VOLUME ["/etc/ldap", "/var/lib/ldap"]`).
+The image exposes three directories (`VOLUME ["/etc/ldap", "/var/lib/ldap", "/bootstrap/data"]`).
 The first holds the "static" configuration while the second holds the actual database.
 Please make sure that these two directories are saved (in a data-only container or alike) in order to make sure that everything is restored after a restart of the container.
+The third one is used only during initialization phase.